Health Indicator Report of Lung Cancer Deaths

-NotesAge-adjusted to the U.S. 2000 standard population[[br]] ^ ^*Use caution in interpreting, the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
-For more information, please go to [http://ibis.health.utah.gov/pdf/resource/DataSuppression.pdf][[br]] ^ ^^Due to Utah Small Area reclassification, these numbers only include data for certain years.[[br]] ^ ^A description of the Utah Small Areas may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html].
+NotesAge-adjusted to the U.S. 2000 standard population. *Use caution in interpreting, the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
+For more information, please go to [http://ibis.health.utah.gov/pdf/resource/DataSuppression.pdf]. **The estimate has been suppressed because 1) the relative standard error is greater than 50% or 2) the observed number of events is very small and not appropriate for publication.
+A description of the Utah Small Areas may be found on IBIS at the following URL: [https://ibis.health.utah.gov/resource/Guidelines.html].

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population estimates produced by the UDOH Center for Health Data and Informatics.
 Linear interpolation of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups, IBIS Version 2017